 - Every candidate has to make a security deposit of Rs 15,000 in the Reserve Bank of India.

-- Supreme court inquires all the disputes regarding the President’s Election.
+- The Supreme court inquires all the disputes regarding the President’s Election.

 Article 56 of the Indian Constitution says that:

-- President shall hold office for a term of 5 year.
+- President of India shall hold office for a term of 5 years.

-- President can give resignation to Vice-President before full-term.
+- The President of India can give resignation to Vice-President before full-term.